 Bangkok has the largest city-bus system in the country, while Udon Thani and a few other provincial capitals have some city-bus services.
 The etiquette for riding public buses is to wait at a bus stop and hail the vehicle by waving your hand palm-side downward.
 You typically pay the fare once you’ve taken a seat or, in some cases, when you disembark.

-Elsewhere, public transport is provided by sŏrng·tăa·ou (a small pick-up truck outfitted with two facing rows of benches for passengers).
-They sometimes operate on fixed routes, just like buses, but they may also run a share-taxi service where they pick up passengers going in the same general direction.
+Elsewhere, public transport is provided by sŏrng·tăa·ou ('two rows'; a small pick-up truck outfitted with two facing benches for passengers).
+They sometimes operate on fixed routes, just like buses, but they may also run a shared taxi service where they pick up passengers going in the same general direction.
 In tourist centres, sŏrng·tăa·ou can be chartered just like a regular taxi, but you’ll need to negotiate the fare beforehand.
 You can usually hail a sŏrng·tăa·ou anywhere along its route and pay the fare when you disembark.

-Depending on the region, sŏrng·tăa·ou might also run a fixed route from the centre of town to outlying areas or even points within the provinces.
-Sometimes these vehicles are larger six-wheeled vehicles (sometimes called ‘rót hòk lór’).
+Depending on the region, sŏrng·tăa·ou might also run a fixed route from the centre of town to outlying areas, or even points within the provinces.

 Bangkok is the only city in Thailand to have an above-ground (BTS) and underground light-rail (MRT) public transport system.